lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork8.md

 Optionally (you will not be graded on this), you can try using redirection to write your output to a file and/or read the input from a file.

-Optionally (you will not be graded on this), you can store your `chars` in an array.
+Optionally (you will not be graded on this), you can store your `char`s in an array.

 ### Hints